eladmoshe/spelling-quiz-game/LLM_INSTRUCTIONS.md

 This document serves as a quick reference for LLMs working with the SpellingQuiz codebase.
 It provides context, architecture overview, and guidance to help you quickly understand the project.

+> **Important**: Performance testing is not supported in this project.
+The test suite focuses on functional correctness rather than performance benchmarks.
+The `tests/performance.spec.ts` file is kept as a placeholder but does not contain active tests.

 ## Project Overview

 SpellingQuiz is an interactive web application designed to help users practice and improve their English spelling skills.
 Key features include: